 Finely decorated with “Côtes de Genève” and the distinctive «Alpina» engraving on its bridges, this in-house execution of the famous Unitas movement displays hours and minutes, as well as the seconds at the 6 o’clock position.
 The hand-wound AL-435 movement creates a special relationship between you and your watch, namely the pleasure of “bringing to life” a mechanical watch, simply by winding it.

 Extremely reliable, the AL-525 is the automatic “engine” for those Alpina watches that have been designed for heavy duty under trying conditions, such as the Extreme Diver, Extreme 40 and the 12 Hours of Sebring Series.
-The movement is finely decorated and sports a specially conceived rotor. * The closed case back watches may be fitted with undecorated movements.
+The movement is finely decorated and sports a specially conceived rotor. * The watches may be fitted with undecorated movements.

 Using the AL-525 as its basis, the AL-535 movement adds a small second hand at the 6 o’clock position as a complication.
 The bridges are finely decorated, and the specially conceived Alpina rotor ensures the mechanical winding.